awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 |  `sqlnetora.tcp.connect_timeout`  |  `0` or `10` to `7200`   |  Dynamic  |  Time, in seconds, for a client to establish a TCP connection to the database server\.   |
 |  `sqlnetora.trace_level_server`  |  `0`, `4`, `10`, `16`, `OFF`, `USER`, `ADMIN`, `SUPPORT`   |  Dynamic  |  For non\-ADR tracing, turns server tracing on at a specified level or turns it off\.   |

 The default value for each supported sqlnet\.ora parameter is the Oracle default for the release\.
-For information about default values for Oracle 12c, see [Parameters for the sqlnet\.ora file](https://docs.oracle.com/database/121/NETRF/sqlnet.htm#NETRF006) in the 12c Oracle documentation\.
+For information about default values for Oracle Database 12c, see [Parameters for the sqlnet\.ora file](https://docs.oracle.com/database/121/NETRF/sqlnet.htm#NETRF006) in the Oracle Database 12c documentation\.

 ### Viewing sqlnet\.ora parameters<a name="USER_ModifyInstance.Oracle.sqlnet.Viewing"></a>